The Ultimate Sushi Bake

 Crab Sushi Bake

 As mentioned, the most popular version is made with Kani, which is “imitation crab”.
 You can certainly sub in canned crab meat or real crab meat if fake crab isn’t your thing.
-Make a batch of baked crab legs and use the meat here.
+Make a batch of baked crab legs or Grilled Crab Legs and use the meat here.

 Ingredients to make a sushi bake.